Public speaking: Keeping it simple doesn't mean you're stupidKeeping it simple requires confidence and humility

 One should choose the simplest explanation of a phenomenon, the one that requires the fewest leaps of logic.
 The more complex something is, the easier we should explain it.

 One should choose the simplest explanation of a phenomenon, the one that requires the fewest leaps of logic.
-Or with other words; “Keep it simple, stupid!”.
+Or in other words; “Keep it simple, stupid!”.
 Good old Albert Einstein meant; “If you can’t explain it to a six-year-old, you don’t understand it yourself.”

 Genius is the ability to reduce the complicated to the simple.

 C. W. Ceran

 Instead of buying the book with the title How can I sound sophisticated and irritate my audience choose simplicity.
-The truth is that keeping it simple requires confidence and humility.
-We can all benefit if we can recognize that we don’t have to talk like a super genius to be seen as intelligent.
-There is a tremendous genius in our ability to keep it simple.
-Don’t ever forget that many of the world’s most difficult problems have been solved with the simplest solutions.
+The truth is that it takes trust and humility to keep it simple.
+We can all benefit if we can realize that we don’t have to talk like a super genius to be considered intelligent.
+There is a much greater genius in our ability to keep it simple.
+Remember that many of the world’s most difficult problems have been solved with the simplest solutions.